The purpose of the School for Champions is to assist you in achieving your dreams.

 Summary

 Since good grammar is essential in writing, it is good to also use a computer-based grammar checker.
-Microsoft Word has a grammar checking feature that works fairly well.
-Improving on Word for grammar checking are the Whitesmoke Writing Software and Serenity Software Editor applications.
+Microsoft Word and Google Docs have grammar checking features that work fairly well.
+You can also use Whitesmoke Writing Software and Serenity Software Editor applications to check your grammar.

 Write well